gabriel-moldovan/unity-draggable-objects/README.md

 Unity 2021+

-StarterAssets First Person Controller
+StarterAssets First Person

 Universal Render Pipeline

 📂 Usage Instructions:

-1. Replace FirstPersonController.cs in Assets/StarterAssets/FirstPersonController/Scripts with the one included here. (either this, either delete the one from StarterAssets)
-2. Replace StarterAssetInputs.cs and StarterAssets.inputactions in Assets/StarterAssets/InputSystem with the ones included here. (either this, either also delete the one from StarterAssets)
+1. Import Starter Assets First Person - uncheck StarterAssetsInputs.cs, FirstPersonController.cs and StarterAssets.inputactions - since they are included here and modified)
+2. Update Cinemachine package and convert entire project to the latest version
 3. Adjust DragSpeed, Max Pull Distance and Use Mirrored on DraggableObject component to your preference.

+(!!! if FpsController doesn't work, you'll have to set the Tracking Target in PlayerFollowCamera to PlayerCameraRoot (child of PlayerCapsule) )